-2 Our State Indicators Database includes not only adjusted spending, but also variables for adjusted revenue (by source - state/local/federal).
+&lt;sup>1 Our State Indicators Database includes not only adjusted spending, but also variables for adjusted revenue (by source - state/local/federal).
 These too can be used as the first type of adequacy measure.
-We focus on spending because it is more appropriate in the context of adequacy: Spending is the most direct measure of the resources that are put into the school system.
+We focus on spending because it is more appropriate in the context of adequacy: spending is the most direct measure of the resources that are put into the school system.

-3 Poverty quintiles are different for each state.
+&lt;sup>2 Poverty quintiles are different for each state.
 In other words, the lowest-poverty quintiles are the 20 percent of lowest-poverty districts in that state.
 It may be those districts have poverty levels higher than those in the lowest quintile in another, more affluent state.